 - Individuals are well educated to use the various tools in the project.

-- It may take a long implementation time to integrate with the other project management tools.
-Or configurations issues may arise.
+- It may take a long time for implementation to integrate with the other project management tools. or configuration issues may arise.

 - The app will also keep the historical data of the project performance.
-It will have different types of graphs to measure the project performances across sprints using this historical data.
+There will be different types of graphs to measure the project performance across sprints using this historical data.

-- Development of a new plug-in for inter-project assessment.
+- Develop a new plug-in for inter-project assessment.

 - Addition of avatars that will possess different types of powers.
 These avatars will evolve after a certain amount of points.

 - Integration with social media platforms like LinkedIn.

 - Implementation of the “Generic Challenges” framework.
 In this, leads/managers will create some challenges and the employees can register for them.
 A few examples could be,